10 Tips to Choose the Right Office Copier + Printer

 by Kirk Studebaker // President on Nov 28, 2017 10:00:00 AM

-If you're in the market for a new office printer, you have a lot of choices.
+If you're in the market for a new office printer, you have a lot of choices from multiple different vendors.
 A multifunction printer, or MFP, combines the functions of a printer, copier, scanner, and fax machine into one.
-You can help significantly improve workflow and reduce costs by purchasing one that matches your needs.
+An MFP can significantly improve workflow and reduce costs when you find one that meets your needs.

 Many of our customers ask, “What's the best copier (or printer)?”